dacioromero/dacio.dev/python-iterators-and-generators.md

 1. Code is executed up to the next `yield` statement.
 1. The value on the right of `yield` is returned.
 1. Execution is paused.
-1. 1-5 repeat for every `next()` call until last line of code is hit.
+1. 1-5 repeat for every `next()` call until the last line of code is hit.
 1. `StopIteration` is raised.

 Generator functions also allow for you to use the `yield from` keyword which future `next()` calls to another iterable until said iterable has been exhausted.